AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/composition-pathreport-1-issues.md

   </tr>
   <tr>
       <td>status (terminology binding missing)</td>
-      <td>Thinking to constrain the FHIR element Composition.status with the current required valueset of http://hl7.org/fhir/R4/valueset-composition-status.html to just contain the codes of "final" and "amended" and exclude the codes of "preliminary" and "entered-in-error".
+      <td>Thinking to constrain the FHIR element Composition.status with the current required valueset of <a href="http://hl7.org/fhir/R4/valueset-composition-status.html">http://hl7.org/fhir/R4/valueset-composition-status.html</a> to just contain the codes of "final" and "amended" and exclude the codes of "preliminary" and "entered-in-error".
 For the usage scenarios it doesn't make sense to support "entered-in-error" however there may be a requirement to allow for "preliminary".<br/><br/>
 	  This binding is expected to shared by <a href="StructureDefinition-composition-pathreport-1.html">Pathology Report</a>, <a href="StructureDefinition-composition-imagreport-1.html">Diagnostic Imaging Report</a>, <a href="StructureDefinition-composition-otherdiagreport-1.html">Other Diagnostic Report</a>, and likely other documents such as Event Summary.</td>
-      <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/19">ci-fhir-r4/issues/19</a>, and <a href="">jira.aws.tooling/browse/FTR-928</a></td>
+      <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/19">ci-fhir-r4/issues/19</a>, and <a href="https://jira.aws.tooling/browse/FTR-928">jira.aws.tooling/browse/FTR-928</a></td>
   </tr>
   <tr>
       <td>subject (Reference type too open)</td>